nomath4u/radiusnetworks.github.io/pibeacon/pibeacon-update.md

           2:                      Linux                         7.9 GB     disk1s2
        ```

 2. Now use the `dd` command combined with the `gzip` command (see below) to unzip and write the disk image to the SD card.
-You will need the full path to the disk image file and you should use `/dev/rdiskX` instead of `/dev/diskX`. <div style="color: red;">**IMPORTANT: it is CRITICAL that you enter the correct disk into this command, otherwise you could corrupt your computer’s hard disk.
+You will need the full path to the disk image file and you should use `/dev/rdiskX` instead of `/dev/diskX`.
+If you get a "Resource busy" error you need to unmount any partitions on the SD card.  <div style="color: red;">**IMPORTANT: it is CRITICAL that you enter the correct disk into this command, otherwise you could corrupt your computer’s hard disk.
 Be sure to double check the disk before you press enter!**</div>

        ```
        gzip -dc /path/to/PiBeacon-4.0.gz | sudo dd of=/dev/rdiskX bs=1m